carallon/pharos-controller-api/sphinx-src/lua-api/timeline.rst

    -- start timeline 1 and release all others in the default time get_timeline(1):start_release_others()
-   -- start timeline 1 and release others except those in group B in 2 seconds get_timeline(1):start_release_others('!B', 2.0)
-   -- start timeline 1 and release others in the same group in the default time get_timeline(1):start_release_others(nil, nil, true)
+   -- start timeline 1 and release others except those in playback group "Back of House" in 2 seconds get_timeline(1):start_release_others('!Back of House', 2.0) -- start timeline 1 and release others in the same group in the default time get_timeline(1):start_release_others(nil, nil, true)